Overview of Azure Cloud Shell

 Connect your Microsoft Azure Files storage

-Cloud Shell machines are temporary and require an Azure Files share to be mounted as
+Cloud Shell machines are temporary and require a new or existing Azure Files share to be mounted as

 clouddrive to persist your files.